 So many times have nature shown us its most creative side.
 Several times have we witnessed the power of the forces of nature, yet, even today, it never ceases to surprise us.
 And that is precisely the case of Iceland.
 An island with such unique landscapes, distinctive landmarks, and magical out-of-this-world places.
 However, it still has many aces up its sleeve.
-That is precisely the case of Diamond beach in Iceland.
+That is precisely the case with Diamond beach in Iceland, undoubtedly a fixed spot in the list of best things to do in Iceland.
 Breakfast at Tiffany’s who?

 Nature can be whimsical, and sometimes, as a result, we get these fanciful formations that we love so much.
 Therefore we cannot help but write a whole article about it so you can learn about it too.
 If you got all excited thinking we are talking about natural diamonds, I apologize for the hype; we are not.
 But don’t you close the tab just yet, this is not about jewelry, but it is still about incomparable beauty.

 The diamond beach in Iceland offers a striking contrast between the black sand, the fiery blue ocean, and the thousand pieces of ice scattered all over the beach.
 These pieces come from an enormous glacier tongue called Breiðamerkurjökull Glacier, part of the giant Vatnajökull National Park.
 It is so massive that it looks like a mountain range on the horizon.
 This glacier breaks huge pieces off that end up falling the adjacent Jökulsárlón glacier lagoon.
 All of those pieces get carried away by the currents and end up onshore.
 Diamond beach is where they meet with the ocean, their final destination.